-The Mental Health and Cognitive Impairment Forensic Provisions Act 2020 (NSW) was assented to in June 2020 and will replace the previous act, Mental Health (Forensic Provisions) Act 1990 (NSW).
+The Mental Health and Cognitive Impairment Forensic Provisions Act 2020 was assented to in June 2020 and has now replaced the previous act, the Mental Health (Forensic Provisions) Act 1990.
 This Act changes the way the court system deals with defendants who are found to have mental health conditions or cognitive impairments and subsequently have charges withdrawn.
 The Act allows such defendants to be dealt with by way of Section 14 orders.

-A significant reform that the new act represents is that section 32 mental health orders will no longer exist.
+A significant reform that the new Act represents is that section 32 mental health orders no longer exist.
 Rather, the new Act provides a similar and updated process for eligible persons charged with summary offences to apply for.

-At present, Section 32 of the Mental Health (Forensic Provisions) Act 1990 gives the court the power to divert an offender who is suffering from a mental health condition into the care and treatment of mental health professionals instead of dealing with them through the criminal justice system The court may deal with a matter under section 32 if it considers that it is more appropriate for the person to be dealt with via a treatment or support plan than through the criminal justice system.
-This may occur at the application of the defence or prosecution or at the court’s own initiative.
+Previously, Section 32 of the Mental Health (Forensic Provisions) Act 1990 gave the court the power to divert an offender who was suffering from a mental health condition into the care and treatment of mental health professionals instead of dealing with them through the criminal justice system.
+The court could deal with a matter under section 32 if it considered that it was more appropriate for the person to be dealt with via a treatment or support plan than through the criminal justice system.
+This could occur at the application of the defence or prosecution or at the court’s own initiative.

-A Section 32 application is usually supported by evidence from a mental health professional.
-This is generally in the form of a report that sets out why such a course of action would be beneficial for the defendant and for the wider community.
-The magistrate must be persuaded that it is more appropriate to deal with the matter under the mental health act than through the sentencing options available to the court.
-If the application is successful, they are subjected to the conditions under the plan for a period of six months.
-If they don’t comply with the plan, they can be called back to court and dealt with by way of the usual sentencing process.
+A Section 32 application was usually supported by evidence from a mental health professional.
+This was generally in the form of a report that set out why such a course of action would be beneficial for the defendant and for the wider community.
+The magistrate had to be persuaded that it was more appropriate to deal with the matter under the mental health act than through the sentencing options available to the court.
+If the application was successful, the defendant was subjected to the conditions under the plan for a period of six months.
+If the defendant did not comply with the plan, they could be called back to court and dealt with by way of the usual sentencing process.

-When the new act comes into force, mental health orders will be made under section 14.
-These orders will allow for a defendant with a mental health or a cognitive impairment to be released into the care of another person, on the proviso that they undertake a treatment or support program, or without any conditions.
+With the new Act now in force, mental health orders will be made under section 14.
+These orders allow for a defendant with a mental health or a cognitive impairment to be released into the care of another person, on the proviso that they undertake a treatment or support program, or without any conditions.
 Making such an order does not constitute any finding in relation to a criminal charge whatsoever.

 These new section 14 orders are very similar to the old section 32 orders but with three significant changes as discussed below: